Introduction

 10. Loss of Direct Customer Interaction: Outsourcing shipping can reduce direct customer engagement, impacting the customer experience.

-Having weighed the pros and cons, you might be wondering where to start if you consider implementing third-party shipping in your business.
+After weighing the pros and cons, you might wonder where to start if you consider implementing third-party shipping in your business.

 Getting Started